-I've written stories for VICE, Eater, LA Weekly, Town and Country, Bon Appetit, Los Angeles Times, Village Voice, BBC, CNN, CBS, First We Feast, Food Network, Time Out Los Angeles, Serious Eats, Bold Italic, KCET, Brit + Co, USA Today, Discover Los Angeles.
+I've written stories for VICE, Eater, LA Weekly, Town and Country, Bon Appetit, Los Angeles Times, Village Voice, BBC, CNN, CBS, First We Feast, Food Network, Time Out Los Angeles, Serious Eats, Bold Italic, KCET, Brit + Co, Food 52, USA Today, Discover Los Angeles.
 I've contributed to Fodor's Los Angeles 2015 guidebook and wrote the food and beverage sections for Louis Vuitton's Taipei guidebook.

 A couple years ago, AOL did a short little video on my career as a food writer.